aadams149/2023-map-challenge/README.md

 This map shows all the countries which have awarded points to Morocco in the Eurovision Song Contest.
 The two colors used (red for Morocco and green for Italy) are the two colors of the Moroccan flag.
 If you don't like this map, maybe you'll like Bitaqat Hub better.
 I suggest you listen to it; it's a fantastic fusion of disco and traditional Arabic music styles, and Samira Bensaïd is a stellar artist.
 Morocco may have only sent one Eurovision entry, but it's a good one.

 Tne shapefile for this map came from [opendatasoft](https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/).

+## Day 5: Analog

+Yeah I didn't feel like doing this.